Nahuel88Ar/Cells-Detection-/README.md

 **REQUIREMENTS:** Text file listing all required libraries and version.

-(*Also here I think it would be good to say a few words on how to use these scripts in very simple words, something like this:
-The general strategy of both methods is to first segment the cells by ......
+The general strategy of both methods is to first segments the cells by intensity of the pixels.

-Next the elipsis method measures the cells by....
+Next the elipsis method measures the cells by

-The label method measures the cells by....
+The label method measures the cells by

-input: an image of cells, we use microscope images in .tiff format.
+**Input:** on image of cells, we use microscope images in .tiff format.

-output:
+**Output:**

-Also mention that the script was developed to detect and measure ellipsoidal cells.*)
+The scripts was developed to detect and measure ellipsoidal cells.

 **Please star this repository if you like it :)**